 Jackson's African Safaris

-Proceeds to benefit the Artists for Conservation Foundation and Soysambu Boma Project
+Proceeds to benefit Artists for Conservation and the Soysambu Lion/Boma Project

-Att: Artists, photographers and conservationists interested in traveling to Kenya in November 2022.
-Join Timothy Jackson, owner of Jackson’s African Safaris; on an expedition and raise funds for two conservation organizations – Artists for Conservation and Soysambu Conservancy.
-Following a successful AFC Fundraiser Safari in 2019 and 2021, Jackson's African Safaris are again offering a unique opportunity for artists, photographers and conservationists.
+Attention artists, photographers and conservationists interested in traveling to Kenya in November 2023.
+Join Timothy Jackson, owner of Jackson’s African Safaris; on an expedition-of-a-lifetime and help raise funds for two conservation organizations – Artists for Conservation and Soysambu Conservancy.
+To-date, there have been three successful fundraiser safaris, benefitting both organizations in 2019 and 2021 and 2022, Jackson's African Safaris are again offering a unique opportunity for artists, photographers and conservationists.

 Jackson's philosophy is "10% to Conservation" and "to leave Africa in better shape than we found it after every trip".
 To this end, they have also created a Carbon Neutral plan guests are encouraged to participate in.